 - Mini Marshmallows – Traditional work as well, but you can’t pack too many into the bomb.
 You can also use the freeze dried marshmallows (the type that come inside boxes of cereal).

-- White Melting Chocolate – Optional, to garnish with a drizzle over your hot chocolate bombs.
+- Garnish – Sprinkles, cookies, crumbs, peanut butter, melted chocolate, etc to garnish with a drizzle over your hot chocolate bombs.
+The options are endless!

 - Chocolate – Use dark chocolate or white chocolate.

-- Peppermint Hot Chocolate Bombs – Add crushed peppermint inside your chocolate bombs…garnish with it, too!
+- Peppermint – Add crushed peppermint inside your chocolate bombs…garnish with it, too!

-- Mexican Hot Chocolate Bombs – Add cinnamon and cayenne to fill and dust with the mixture.
+- Mexican – Add cinnamon and cayenne to fill and dust with the mixture.

-- Peanut Butter Hot Chocolate Bombs – Add a little creamy peanut butter for extra delicious flavor.
+- Peanut Butter – Add a little creamy peanut butter for extra delicious flavor.

 - Melting Snowman – Using black and orange icing, put a face on your hot chocolate bomb.
 Allow to set and watch him melt as you pour warm milk over the top!